What about this “Blockchain” thing…?

-Blockchain is a promising governance technology, that aims to resolve many of the inefficiencies of our current transactional system (mostly based on the internet).
+Blockchain is a promising governance technology that aims to resolve many of the inefficiencies of our current transactional system (primarily based on the internet).
 With it, current problems such as the lack of transparency along the supply chain of goods, services, and financial payments or the fact that we have no control over what happens with our private data can be improved.

-With this technology, there is a global network managed by people who mostly do not know each other enabled by an underlying consensus that incentivizes all the network actors with a native token as a reward for confirming the transactions taking place within the chain.
+With this technology, a global network managed by people who mostly do not know each other is enabled by an underlying consensus that incentivizes all the network actors with a native token as a reward for confirming the transactions taking place within the chain.

 The Blockchain is a sequence of blocks, each of them charged with the history of all the previous transactions´ records and the new transaction information.

-To attach every block to another, the Blockchain uses cryptographic principles, making all the information is secure and encrypted.
+The Blockchain uses cryptographic principles to attach every block to another, making all the information secure and encrypted.

 To add a block to the chain, a new transaction needs to be approved.
 As mentioned before, all the transactions happening in the Blockchain are verified by the network of computers, working on a peer-to-peer basis.

-Peers of a blockchain network reach a common agreement about the state of the ledger by the use of consensus algorithms, where thanks to the Proof of Work, one of the network participants is elected as a leader if he finds the solution to a particular mathematical problem.
+Peers of a blockchain network reach a common agreement about the ledger’s state by the use of consensus algorithms, where thanks to the Proof of Work, one of the network participants is elected as a leader if he finds the solution to a particular mathematical problem.
 The elected leader will decide the contents of the next block.

 This is the reason why a blockchain is considered immutable: modifying any information in a block would automatically change the hashes of every block after it and would be rejected by the network.

 After a block is added to the blockchain, all the encrypted information is downloaded onto each computer.
 That is why the Blockchain does not have a central authority.
-There is no one single place where the data is stored since it is owned by all the network collectively.
+There is no single place where the data is stored since it is collectively owned by all the network.

 In a nutshell, this is how these thousands of computers, distributed worldwide, keep the blockchain secure and running.
 All the information is open for everyone to see and it can be downloaded to verify the hashes.

 The distributed architecture prevents all of the information stored from being compromised at the same time.
 Given that the Blockchain does not have a central authority and request for consensus algorithms, the system is hardly hackable.
-If someone hacked into one of the computers participating on the network, this would not have any effect on the encrypted data saved on the Blockchain.
+If someone hacked into one of the computers participating in the network, this would not affect the encrypted data saved on the Blockchain.

-To hack the Blockchain, one would need to break into multiple computers around the globe, simultaneously and open their encrypted directory, in order to breach them.
+To hack the Blockchain, one would need to break into multiple computers worldwide, simultaneously, and open their encrypted directory to breach them.
 Although this is feasible, the resources to do it are high enough to deter any intent.